IMS322-Sheffield/IMS322-docs/docs/general/style-guide.md

 - If you want to have specific control over the roundness of box corners, set `border-radius` in `px`.

 You can read more about all valid absolute and relative units in this [MDN Web Docs reference](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#numbers_lengths_and_percentages).
+### Be consistent with your color syntax
+Don't mix and match color syntax unless you have a good reason.
+For example, if you find a keyword color that you like, it would be fine to mix that with some complementary HEX code colors.
+- Example keyword: `DarkSalmon`
+- Example HEX code: `#E9967A`
+- Example RGB code: `rgb(233, 150, 122)`
+- Example HSL code: `15, 71%, 69%`

+There are multiple color helpers on the [Utilities](../utilities) page.

 ### Organize CSS with blank lines, indentation, and comments
 #### This:
 ```css